At the head table sat the US delegation, with the Russian and Ukrainian delegations on opposite sides.

-An Italian government source said that government-level representatives from Italy, Germany, France and Britain are present.
+An Italian government source told AFP that national security advisers from Italy, Germany, France and Britain are also in Geneva, for meetings with delegations from the United States and Ukraine.

 Since the last round of talks in Abu Dhabi - which, apart from a prisoner exchange, were fruitless - Russia has changed its negotiator.
 Intelligence chief Igor Kostyukov has been replaced by President Vladimir Putin's advisor Vladimir Medinsky, an ultra-conservative historian and former culture minister.